Frequently Asked Questions

 What if my child doesn’t want to swim?

-There is nothing to worry about if your child becomes nervous and anxious before a lesson, it’s completely normal.
+There is nothing to worry about if your child becomes nervous and anxious before a lesson, it is completely normal.
 Our first recommendation is to persevere with coming to swimming lessons.
 Your child may spend a few lessons adjusting to the new environment and teacher, however once a bond has been formed, they will start looking forward to each lesson.
 Should you have any concerns regarding this issue, do not hesitate to speak to the learn to swim coordinator.

 How does my child move to another level?

-Donald Swimming will always have an on-deck supervisor/coordinator to assess the swimmer’s progress each lesson and provide you with feedback.
+Donald Swimming will always have an on deck supervisor/coordinator to assess the swimmer’s progress each lesson and provide you with feedback.
 Once your child has achieved the necessary skills, he/she will be promoted to the next level without having to wait until the end of a period.
 This is called ‘ongoing assessment’.
 The supervisor will then discuss this change of class with you.

 What happens when my child has finished the learn to swim program?